 • Online & Card payments only, no cash accepted

-• Floor markings at the Ticket Office entrance, shop & museum
+• Floor markings at the Ticket Office entrance & museum

 • Hand sanitising points available at strategic locations

 • Refreshment outlets offer takeaway snack options only.
 You’re welcome to bring a picnic to enjoy on the train or at station picnic benches.